AllThingsSmitty/css-protips/README.md

 }
 ```

 You can specify all of an element's properties using the `all` shorthand.
-Setting the value to `unset` changes an element's properties to their initial values.
+Setting the value to `unset` changes an element's properties to their initial values:

 ```css
 button {